-Short title: Cognac polyphenols, platelet aggregation and heart response activation and cardiovascular reactivity in rats.
-Male Wistar rats were treated daily for 4 weeks by intra-gastric gavage receiving CPC at 80 mg/kg/day or vehicle (5% glucose).
+This study sought to evaluate whether consumption of polyphenol extract from Cognac (CPC) modulates platelet activation and cardiovascular reactivity in rats.
+Male Wistar rats were treated daily for 4 weeks by intra-gastric gavage receiving CPC at 80 mg/kg/day or vehicle (5 % glucose).
 Platelet adhesion and aggregation in response to different activators were assessed.
-Cardiac and vascular reactivity in response to agonists, and NO measurement by electron paramagnetic resonance technique were investigated in isolated heart and thoracic aorta.
+Cardiac and vascular reactivity in response to various agonists as well as NO measurement by electron paramagnetic resonance technique were investigated in isolated heart and thoracic aorta.
 Oral administration of CPC decreased platelet aggregation induced by ADP but not by collagen.
 CPC did not affect adhesion to collagen.
 The chronotropic but not the inotropic response to isoprenaline was reduced without alteration of NO production in hearts from CPC-treated rats.
 CPC treatment did not affect ex vivo relaxation to acetylcholine nor NO content of rat aorta.
-CPC did not significantly alter response to phenylephrine in aorta despite the participation of endothelial vasoconstrictor products.
+CPC did not significantly alter the response to phenylephrine in aorta despite the participation of endothelial vasoconstrictor products.
 In summary, chronic treatment with CPC has no impact on ex vivo vascular and cardiac reactivity; however, it reduced heart work and platelet aggregation.
 These data suggest the existence of compounds in Cognac that may decrease the risk of coronary thrombosis and protect against some cardiac diseases.